awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

 1. Expand the **Optional SAML settings** section\.

-1. By default, Amazon ES checks the `NameID` element of the SAML assertion for the username\.
-If your assertion includes the username as an attribute, specify the attribute name in the **Subject key** field\.
+1. Leave the **Subject key** field empty to use the `NameID` element of the SAML assertion for the username\.
+If your assertion doesn't use this standard element and instead includes the username as a custom attribute, specify that attribute here\.

    If you want to use backend roles \(recommended\), specify an attribute from the assertion in the **Role key** field, such as `role` or `group`\.
 This is another situation in which tools like [SAML\-tracer](https://addons.mozilla.org/en-US/firefox/addon/saml-tracer/) can help\.